freealise/freealise/ar/README.md

 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl for antarctic panoramas with depth map / parallax and doodling on skybox (+in ar (opencv): pencil is point and normal / color)
 combine spheres by csg and load several panoramas with depth map, show pixels from them in space as points
-similarly, several photos / video frames of tinfoil with estimated depth combined to show in 3d
+similarly, several photos / video frames of tinfoil (or ar doodles) with depth combined to show in 3d (~averia)
-load skeleton from svg with translate / rotate / skew
+load skeleton from svg -> csg with translate / rotate / skew

 load and color stl tetrahedra from sketchup, subdivide / average